Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Ask: What happened?
 What do you think it happened?
 (Use the explanation from the Van Cleave book or add more from the below link or video.)

 - If you would like additional ideas on what to say and do, cornerstone-edsupply.com/ is currently offering a script for this science activity for free.

 - Geography Fast Review: Hand out maps to each child.
-Divide up children among you & the helping moms so that you are able to each check specific child and what they are pointing at.
+Divide up children among you & the helping parents so that you are able to each check specific children and what they are pointing at.
 Call out the geography locations from weeks 9-15.
 Have children tell me or show me locations using their fingers.

 - Musical Chairs: Play Timeline CD.
 The child who doesn't get a seat gets to pick out a question card (minus timeline or geography) from a bag and answer it.
 If it’s from this week’s new grammar or if the child is unsure, everyone gets to help.
 Sometimes I tell them to go around the chairs while hopping, skipping, on their tip toes, and walking backwards.